You are currently viewing Cheap DIY Decor for Your Home That Looks Amazing

-We are always looking for ideas to add character to our home.
-And what’s better than cheap DIY decor for your home?!
+We are always looking for ideas to add character to our home and what’s better way than than cheap DIY decor for your home?!

 While we’ve created a few textured vases or pots, even a textured vase with paint.
 However we’ve received several requests to create a pot using the same technique we used on the repurposed thrifted bunny with a weathered stone look.